For some time now, I have been making a small difference in the world, and I figured it was about time I “came out”.

 There has been a LOT of smoke in the air lately.
 This is from the Ship Canal Bridge looking towards the downtown area.

-Heading in the same direction on the same day, I pivoted the phone around for a quick picture.
+A short time later on the same day, I pivoted the phone around for a quick picture.

 In the same location, almost a week later, The sun is higher, just left of centre, and is reflecting off the camera lens, giving the impression of me pointing a laser beam at the car in front.

 For a long time, I have been listening to The Wolf country music radio station.
-I recently took the opportunity to meet the people on the morning Wolf Pack segment, Matt McAllister, Emily Raines and producer Slow Joe at a pit stop at a location that was on the way home.
+I recently took the opportunity to meet the people on the morning Wolf Pack segment, Matt McAllister, Emily Raines and producer Slow Joe (taking the picture) at a pit stop at a location that was on the way home.

 Ever since we lost Angel, Buddy seems to have been a bit more clingy.
 Here he is sitting on Julie’s lap!